 The dogs bit her, forced her to the ground, and stretched her out in the middle of the highway.
 Fortunately, a citizen saw the incident and stepped in to save her life before her family needed a Texas wrongful death lawyer.

-When the Burkeville Fire Department reached the accident scene to provide medical assistance, the dogs remained aggressive.
+The dogs remained aggressive when the Burkeville Fire Department reached the accident scene to provide medical assistance.

 Shelly Engel spoke to the media about her injuries following the vicious attack and stated that she was glad she didn’t get killed and would be pressing charges against the dog’s owner.